Harlow’s marshes and meadows support the rich diversity of wildlife found around the town and provide a peaceful retreat for residents.

 Together, Marshgate Spring, Maymead Marsh and Parndon Moat Marsh make up The Stort Valley Meadows.

-These three sites are linked by drainage ditches to the River Stort, and they provide a mosaic of habitats including woodland, wetland, reedbeds, emergent vegetation and open water in ponds and channels which all support a rich diversity of wildlife.
+The three sites, linked by drainage ditches to the River Stort, show the kind of wetlands which would naturally have been found in a river valley.
+They provide a mosaic of habitats including woodland, wetland, reedbeds and open water, which all support different forms of wildlife.